gotvc/got/README.md

 # Got
 Like Git, but with an 'o'

-Got is version control, with a model similar to Git's, extending ideas from [WebFS](https://github.com/brendoncarroll/webfs).
+Got is version control, with a model similar to Git's.
+It provides end-to-end encryption and uses an improved data structure with good support for large files and directories.

 Got uses [INET256](https://github.com/inet256/inet256) to easily and securely connect repositories.